-- Montgomery County's Moderately Priced Dwelling Unit (MPDU) program is recognized as country's first mandatory, inclusionary zoning law.
-The program was enacted in 1974 with the aim of furthering the objective of providing a full range of housing choices for all incomes, ages, and households. - In 2018, Bill 38-17 was passed by the Montgomery County Council and created a 15 percent MPDU requirement in Planning Areas designated by the Planning Board annually, in which 45 percent of the census tracts have a median household income of at least 150 percent of the county-wide median household income. - The Planning Areas with a 15 percent MPDU requirement in 2023 include Poolesville, Lower Seneca, Darnestown, Travilah, Potomac, North Bethesda and Bethesda/Chevy Chase.
-The areas that encompass the Bethesda Downtown Plan and the Silver Spring Downtown and Adjacent Communities Plan also have a 15 percent MPDU requirement.
+- Montgomery County's Moderately Priced Dwelling Unit (MPDU) program is recognized as the country's first mandatory, inclusionary zoning law.
+The program was enacted in 1974 to further the objective of providing a full range of housing choices for all incomes, ages, and households. - In 2018, Bill 38-17 was passed by the Montgomery County Council and created a 15% MPDU requirement in Planning Areas, which must be designated by the Planning Board annually, in which 45% of the census tracts' acreages have a median household income of at least 150% of the county-wide median household income. - The Planning Areas with a 15% MPDU requirement in 2024 include Bethesda/Chevy Chase, Darnestown, Lower Seneca, North Bethesda, Potomac, and Travilah.
+The areas that encompass the Bethesda Downtown Plan and the Silver Spring Downtown and Adjacent Communities Plan also have a 15% MPDU requirement through their respective master plans.